ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/concurrent-subscriptions.markdown

   are able to connect a common subscription task simultaneously.
 * Different concurrent workers are given different document batches to process.
-* Documents will never be processed concurrently by multiple workers.
 * With multiple concurrent workers that process different document batches in parallel, the consumption of a subscription's contents can be greatly accelerated.